JoePaxton/InquiryReport4/README.md

 ```
 We can conclude, that all of the artist have around the same [familiarity]
 rate.
 Although, we see that *Common Sense* (the redundant duplicate of
-*Common*) has a much lower [familiarity] rate against "his duplicate".
+*Common*) has a much lower [familiarity] rate against "his duplicate" and
-If someone knew *Common* only by *Common Sense*, they would have data from
+the other similar artists.
+If someone knew *Common* only by *Common Sense*,
-Echo Nest that is not completely accurate.
+they would have inaccurate data from Echo Nest.
 In this case, *Common* is the
-"correct" artist representation.
+"correct" Artist object.

 The ```top_hottt()``` attribute returns a list of *hottt* Artist objects.
 Let us see who are the ```top_hott()``` artists currently.
 This attribute